 Section 1.1 The purpose of the FUTURE BUSINESS LEADERS OF AMERICA-PHI BETA LAMBDA ARIZONA, INC. hereafter referred to as “FBLA-PBL ARIZONA.” shall be to develop future leaders, improve educational and career opportunities for students in business education programs and interested in pursuing a career in the business field, and to help students build self- esteem, experience leadership, and practice community service.

-Section 1.2 The purpose of the Board of Trustees is to provide a representative system of governance to establish policy and support the purposes of the FBLA-PBL Arizona the various duties are carried out in a manner most expedient in the board’s judgment with all due consideration given to the democratic processes found in Robert’s Rules of Order.
+Section 1.2 The purpose of the Board of Trustees is to provide a representative system of governance to establish policies that support the purposes of the FBLA-PBL Arizona and ensure the various duties are carried out in a manner most expedient in the board’s judgment with all due consideration given to the democratic processes found in Robert’s Rules of Order.

 Article II: Responsibilities